shogun-toolbox/shogun/doc/cookbook/source/examples/evaluation/cross_validation_multiple_kernel_learning_weights_storage.rst

 ============================================
 Cross Validation on Multiple Kernel Learning
 ============================================

-For more information on Cross Validation, check :doc:`./cross_validation`.
+In this example, we illustrate how to use cross-validation with multiple kernel learning (MKL)

-We will show an example of cross validation on Multiple Kernel Learning.
+For more information on cross-validation, check :doc:`./cross_validation`.

 -------
 Example